bestia-dev/authentication_database_web_ui/README.md

 There is no workaround as of 2022-10.
 We can use cargo-auto to automate the tasks for every member individually.
 Then we code the `automation_tasks_rs` on the workspace level to call all members tasks together.
-The presence of Cargo-auto.toml or Cargo.toml is used by cargo-auto to recognize project folders.
+The presence of Cargo.toml is used by cargo-auto to recognize project folders.
-No config exist for now for Cargo-auto.toml.
-Maybe one day we will add something.

 ## Sending email